trozware/troznet/content/post/2019/swiftui-data-flow.md

 [SwiftUI][1] gives us a completely new way to lay out out user interfaces, in a declarative and responsive way.
 Your data dictates what is displayed.
 But this leads to a new problem - how should the data models be constructed and how can they be passed around between the various views that make up your app?

 In this post, I intend to discuss the possibilities with examples.

+If you read this article before November 18th 2019, please check out [ObservableObject & @ObservedObject - Part 2][9] again as it has gone through several iterations, which are all shown for comparison.

 <!--more-->